corbt/next-frame/README.md

 # Other Uses

 This library was developed with React Native in mind and has only been tested there.
 However, it should work fine in the browser as well.

+# License

+This library and all files contained within are licensed under the BSD 2 clause license found in LICENSE.md